taylorclogston/taylorclogston.github.io/_posts/2025-06-03-Parrying-My-Energy-Drink-Addiction.markdown

 My ideal first choice would've been the Sodastream Xtreme Energy syrup (very close to Red Bull flavor), but it's been years since I've seen it at a store near me.
 Even were I to order it online, it seems that only the diet version may be available anymore, which is quite sad.

 Anyway, after perusing my local offerings, I decided on [Kaged Pre-Workout Sport](https://www.kaged.com/products/pre-kaged-sport) (it even comes in blue™!).
-It cost $17 at Walmart for the equivalent of 3.76 g of caffeine, alongside some other elements I was happy to have like L-Citrulline (which may [help with my migraines](https://www.sciencedirect.com/science/article/abs/pii/S1756464617305789)), methylated B vitamins (I very likely have a [MTHFR gene mutation](https://fullyfunctional.com/blog/what-is-mthfr-all-you-need-to-know-about-methylation-and-mthfr/)), and taurine.
+It cost $17 at Walmart for the equivalent of 3.76 g of caffeine, alongside some other elements I was happy to have like L-citrulline (which may [help with my migraines](https://www.sciencedirect.com/science/article/abs/pii/S1756464617305789)), methylated B vitamins (I very likely have a [MTHFR gene mutation](https://fullyfunctional.com/blog/what-is-mthfr-all-you-need-to-know-about-methylation-and-mthfr/)), and taurine.
 Assuming that the product isn't, you know, *lying,* this sounds like a good thing at a good price.

 Next come the electrolytes.